(Surgery With Keyhole Incisions)

 - The night before, eat a light meal.
 Unless told otherwise by your doctor, do not eat or drink anything after midnight.

 Talk to your doctor about the medications you are taking.
-Up to one week before the procedure, you may be asked to stop taking some medications.
+You may be asked to stop taking some medications up to one week before the procedure.

-Most commonly, you will have general anesthesia.
-You will be asleep.
+In most cases, you will have general anesthesia.
+You will be asleep during the procedure.

 Description of the Procedure